DianaNites/nupe/docs/design.md

 Always take a pointer *and* size, and *always* ensure all accesses to any memory is within bounds.

+This layer may be unsafe, and takes the most care to use correctly, with the most manual work and knowledge of the PE format required.

+As the lowest layer, this is the most flexible, you should be able to use the tools here to accomplish essentially anything, in any way you want.

+The only requirement at this layer is that each individual object must be contiguous in memory.

 ### Advanced Layer

 The `Advanced` layer is a few steps above the `Raw` layer in ergonomics, it provides things useful for complicated and advanced API usage, possibly using unsafe.

+This layer should require less or even know specific knowledge of the PE format, but will still require special care to work with.

+This layer should primarily be safe, but logic errors and invalid PE images may result if documentation is not followed.

 ### Easy Layer